petermr/tigr2ess/crops/OVERVIEW.md

 * wheat

 ### corpora
-Each dictionary will have a pre-downloaded `CProject` with the latest Open Access articles on the crop (ca 1000) which can be used for exploration without connecting to the net.
+Each dictionary will have a pre-downloaded `CProject` (millet_corpus_2019, etc.) with the latest Open Access articles on the crop (ca 1000) which can be used for exploration without connecting to the net.